One-Vote Veto: Semi-Supervised Learning for Low-Shot Glaucoma Diagnosis: Experiments

-\item \textbf{Semi-supervised learning experiment}: The well-trained MTTNNs are fine tuned on the entire OHTS training set without using any ground-truth labels.
-The fine tuned MTTNNs are referred to as \textbf{MTTNN+OVV}.
+\item \textbf{Semi-supervised learning experiment}: The MTSNs trained on the low-shot training set are fine-tuned on the entire OHTS training set without using additional ground-truth labels.
+The fine-tuned MTSNs are referred to as MTSN+OVV.
 The validation and testing procedures are identical to those in the supervised learning experiment. \end{enumerate}

 The fundus images are resized to $224\times224$ pixels.
-The initial learning rate is set to 0.001, which decays gradually after the 100th epochs.
-Due to the dataset imbalance problem, F-score (Fsc) is utilized to select the best-performing models during the validation stage.
-Moreover, we adopt an early stopping mechanism during the validation stage to reduce overfitting, namely, the training will be terminated if the achieved Fsc has not increased for 30 epochs.
-In addition, we use three metrics: 1) accuracy (ACC), 2) Fsc, and 3) AUROC to quantify the performances of the trained models.
-Additional performance evaluation with more details is provided in the supplement.
+The initial learning rate is set to 0.001, which decays gradually after the 100th epoch.
+Due to the dataset imbalance problem, F1-score is utilized to select the best-performing models during the validation stage.
+Moreover, we adopt an early stopping mechanism during the validation stage to reduce over-fitting (the training will be terminated if the achieved F1-score has not increased for 10 epochs).
+We use three metrics: (1) accuracy, (2) F1-score, and (3) AUROC to quantify the performances of the trained models.
+While accuracy is generally reported in image classification papers, F1-score and AUROC are more comprehensive and reasonable evaluation metrics when the dataset is severely imbalanced.